 Transitional Housing and Rapid Rehousing services assists victims on their journey to self-sufficiency and survival on their own.
 Transitional Housing is currently funded privately and Rapid ReHousing is funded by the US Department of Housing and Urban Development (HUD), this program allows us to assist victimized families secure housing, limited rental assistance, and other basic necessities needed to set up a stable home, free from abuse, for their family.

 The thrift store benefitting Beaman offers a centralized location at 704 S. Buffalo St., Warsaw, IN 46580 for our donors to donate in-kind goods including clothing, personal care items, household items, and food (non perishable food items can be taken to the shelter at 603 Parker St. Warsaw; and for our program participants to be able to access the goods which have been donated.
-In-kind donations are received at MAP, and a crew of volunteers sort, inventory, and organize the items received.
+In-kind donations are received at MAP where Staff and Volunteers sort, inventory, and organize the items received.
 The Staff & Volunteers then stock the shelves of the “store” portion of MAP.
 When in need, past and current program participants are able to come “shop” for free.
 Many times, when setting up a new home, our families need small household items and emergency food supplies.
 These items are also available through MAP, thanks to the community’s generosity.